nanos/FediFetcher-docs/Contribute-To-FediFetcher.md

 You are also free to contribute things that are not on the Issue Tracker.

 Either way, to contribute, please note that I use GitHub Pull Requests to manage contributions.
-When you believe your code is ready, simply file a Pull Request.
+When you believe your code is ready, simply send a Pull Request.

 Please provide a good description of any changes you have made, and importantly the reasoning behind them.
 If your contribution refers to an existing issue, please reference this issue in your Pull Request description.

-I will then endeavour to review your request promptly, with the aim of merging as soon as I can, but please be patient: Essentially FediFetcher is a one-man-project, and I do take holidays from time time.
+I will then endeavour to review your request promptly, with the aim of merging as soon as I can, but please be patient: FediFetcher is a 'one-man-project', and I do take holidays from time time.

 ### Improving The Documentation

-I welcome contributions to the documentation.
-The content of the documentation can be found in this GitHub repository https://github.com/nanos/FediFetcher-docs, and you are welcome to file Pull Requests to this.
+I welcome improvements of the documentation.
+The content of the documentation can be found in this GitHub repository https://github.com/nanos/FediFetcher-docs, and you are welcome to send Pull Requests there.

 As with contributions to the code itself, please provide a good description of any changes you have made, and importantly the reasoning behind them.
 If your contribution refers to an existing issue, please reference this issue in your Pull Request description.

-I will then endeavour to review your request promptly, with the aim of merging as soon as I can, but please be patient: Essentially FediFetcher is a one-man-project, and I do take holidays from time time.
+I will then endeavour to review your request promptly, with the aim of merging as soon as I can, but please be patient: FediFetcher is a 'one-man-project', and I do take holidays from time time.

 To discuss the documentation, please use the main [FediFetcher GitHub Issue Tracker](https://github.com/nanos/FediFetcher/issues).

 ## Attribution
 This guide is based on the **contributing-gen**.
 [Make your own](https://github.com/bttger/contributing-gen)!